MaineKuehn/usim/CONTRIBUTING.md

     Test whether the issue also occurs with the most recent version of μSim.
   * *Check previous reports:*
     Have a look at [previous reports](https://github.com/MaineKuehn/usim/issues?q=is%3Aissue+label%3Abug)
-    if they match your issue.
+    if any of those matches your issue.
     Feel free to comment on open issues, especially when they are old.
 * Isolate the cause of the issue:
   * Identify where in your simulation the issue occurs, and under which conditions.